+We are funded by members and people like you.
 We are independent of any political ideology, economic interest or religion.
-We do not support or oppose any government or political system.

 Better to light a candle than curse the darkness

 We investigate and expose the facts, whenever and wherever abuses happen.

 We lobby governments, and other powerful groups to making sure they keep their promises and respect international law.